Call (800) 621-7619

 NSC membership can help you with practical solutions to your everyday safety challenges.
 You'll get access to myriad resources, discounts and a free gift for joining.

-Are you more likely to be killed in a car crash or shot to death by an assailant?
+Are you more likely to be killed in a car crash or overdose on prescription drugs?
 Is it really that rare to be struck by lightning?